I wondered now and then.

-There were no big revelations at the reunion but having some who knew him and were with him when he was killed gave Mom a form of closure missing from the funeral service when mom and I shed tears on the long drive home as Dad drove, me wedge between them in the old Buick front seat.
-Mine tears were those of guilt for not appreciating Rickie enough, the older brother who protected me when young, eventually became a name engraved on a monument wall.
+There were no big revelations at the reunion but having some who knew him and were with him when he was killed gave Mom a form of closure missing from the funeral service.
+Then when mom and I shed tears on the long drive home, as Dad drove, me wedge between them in the old Buick front seat, my tears were those of guilt for not appreciating Rickie enough.
+My older brother, he who protected me when young, eventually became a name engraved on a monument wall.

 At the reunion, I learned I wasn’t just categorized as a "boom-boom" girl and if so, it was their problem, not mine.
 I was an American girl as American as apple pie.

 Author Notes: After older brother is dead she realizes how much she misses him and yet didn't appreciate him.